kshutkin/rollup-extras/plugin-html/README.md

 Optional, string.

-For debugging purposes, so many instances of a plugin can be differenciated in debugging output.
+For debugging purposes, so many instances of a plugin can be differentiated in debugging output.

 ### outputFile

 Optional, string, default: `'index.html'`.

-Use to override output file name.
-If file name with the same name exits in pipeline it will be removed or overwritten in the process but its content by default will be used as an input for this plugin.
+Used to override output file name.
+If a filename with the same name exists in the pipeline it will be removed or overwritten in the process but its content by default will be used as an input for this plugin.
 In the following example file emitted by copy plugin will be used as an input for this plugin:

 ```javascript
 import copy from '@rollup-extras/plugin-copy';